HomeDirectoriesYour Competitors Are in These Directories

 Here’s something clever: hobby and interest directories.
 A wedding photographer listed in bridal directories, motorsport forums, and luxury lifestyle platforms reaches engaged audiences competitors miss entirely.
 Think laterally about where your customers spend time online.

-Accessibility-focused directories are emerging powerhouses.
+Accessibility-focused directories are growing fast.
 Platforms like AccessibleGO or Euan’s Guide serve millions seeking accessible businesses and services.
-If you’ve invested in accessibility, these directories expand that investment’s return.
+If you’ve invested in accessibility, these directories extend that investment’s return.

 Language-specific directories matter more than ever.
 If you serve multilingual communities, listings in Spanish, Chinese, or Arabic directories reach customers others can’t.
 These communities often rely heavily on trusted, language-specific resources.

-Let’s get practical about choosing directories that’ll actually move the needle for your business.
+Let’s get practical about choosing directories that will actually move the needle for your business.
 Random spray-and-pray listing strategies waste time and dilute your brand.
 You need a framework.

 Start with the “Three Pillars” approach: authority, relevance, and activity.
 Authority means the directory’s domain strength and reputation.
-Relevance covers industry and geographic agreement.
-Activity indicates whether real humans actually use the directory.
-Miss any pillar, and you’re wasting effort.
+Relevance covers whether it fits your industry and area.
+Activity tells you whether real people actually use the directory.
+Miss any pillar and you’re wasting effort.

 Not every directory deserves your time.
 Some are link farms, others are abandoned projects, and many are outright scams.
-Here’s how to separate wheat from chaff.
+Here’s how to separate the wheat from the chaff.

 Look for editorial standards.
 Quality directories review submissions, maintain categories, and remove spam.
-If you see casino ads next to dentist listings, run.
-Likewise, check if listings require approval—instant approval often signals low quality.
+If you see casino ads next to dentist listings, walk away.
+Check whether listings require approval too; instant approval often signals low quality.

 Traffic matters enormously.
 Use SimilarWeb or SEMrush to estimate monthly visitors.
 A beautiful directory nobody visits is worthless.
-But here’s the nuance: 1,000 highly targeted visitors beat 100,000 random browsers.
+Keep the nuance in mind though: 1,000 highly targeted visitors beat 100,000 random browsers.

 Key Insight: The best directories often charge modest fees.
 Free directories attract spam, during premium directories maintain quality through financial barriers.
 Consider fees as investment, not cost.

-User engagement signals quality.
-Check if businesses respond to reviews, update listings, and upload fresh content.
-Ghost town directories where nothing changes for months aren’t worth your time.
+User engagement is a good signal.
+Check whether businesses respond to reviews, update listings, and upload fresh content.
+Ghost-town directories where nothing changes for months aren’t worth your time.

 Mobile optimisation is non-negotiable.
 Over 60% of directory searches happen on mobile devices.
-If a directory looks rubbish on phones, your beautifully crafted listing won’t get seen.
+If a directory looks rubbish on phones, your carefully crafted listing won’t get seen.

-You can’t be everywhere at once, so prioritisation is important.
-I use a simple scoring system that’s served me brilliantly for years.
+You can’t be everywhere at once, so you have to prioritise.
+I use a simple scoring system that’s served me well for years.

-Assign points based on: competitor presence (3 points if more than 3 competitors are there), industry relevance (5 points for perfect match, 3 for related, 1 for general), local importance (4 points for local directories in your service area), and cost-effectiveness (3 points for free, 2 for under £50/year, 1 for more expensive).
+Assign points based on competitor presence (3 points if more than 3 competitors are there), industry relevance (5 points for a perfect match, 3 for related, 1 for general), local importance (4 points for local directories in your service area), and cost-effectiveness (3 points for free, 2 for under GBP 50/year, 1 for more expensive).

-Directories scoring 10+ points get immediate attention.
-Those scoring 7-9 go on the “next quarter” list.
-Anything below 7 needs exceptional circumstances to justify inclusion.
+Directories scoring 10 or more get immediate attention.
+Those scoring 7 to 9 go on the “next quarter” list.
+Anything below 7 needs exceptional circumstances to justify it.

-But here’s the twist: always reserve 20% of your effort for experimental directories.
-That weird niche platform might become your best lead source. jasminedirectory.com, for instance, combines traditional directory benefits with modern features that many businesses find extremely helpful.
+Here’s the twist: always reserve 20% of your effort for experimental directories.
+That odd niche platform might become your best lead source. jasminedirectory.com, for instance, combines traditional directory benefits with modern features that many businesses find genuinely useful.

-Track performance religiously.
-After three months, ruthlessly cut underperformers.
-Directory marketing isn’t “set and forget”—it’s an iterative process requiring constant optimisation.
+Track performance closely.
+After three months, cut the underperformers without sentiment.
+Directory marketing isn’t set and forget; it’s an iterative process that needs constant optimisation.

-Rome wasn’t built in a day, and neither should your directory presence.
-A phased approach prevents overwhelm and ensures quality over quantity.
+Rome wasn’t built in a day, and neither should your directory presence be.
+A phased approach prevents overwhelm and keeps quality ahead of quantity.

-Month 1: Focus on the “Big Five”—Google Business Profile, Yelp, Facebook, Apple Maps, and Bing Places.
-Perfect these listings completely before moving on.
+Month 1: Focus on the “Big Five”, which are Google Business Profile, Yelp, Facebook, Apple Maps, and Bing Places.
+Get these listings complete before moving on.
 This foundation supports everything else.

-Month 2: Add 3-5 industry-specific directories.
-Choose the ones where competitors show strongest presence.
-Match their optimisation level, then exceed it with better photos, more detailed descriptions, and complete feature utilisation.
+Month 2: Add three to five industry-specific directories.
+Choose the ones where competitors show the strongest presence.
+Match their optimisation level, then beat it with better photos, more detailed descriptions, and full use of the features.

 Month 3: Expand to local and niche directories.
-Add 5-7 platforms targeting your specific geographic area or customer demographics.
-This is where differentiation happens.
+Add five to seven platforms targeting your specific area or customer demographics.
+This is where you differentiate.

-Month 4-6: Scale strategically.
-Add 3-5 directories monthly, always maintaining quality.
-Monitor performance, adjust listings based on data, and double down on winners.
+Months 4 to 6: Scale carefully.
+Add three to five directories a month, always keeping quality up.
+Monitor performance, adjust listings based on data, and double down on the winners.

 Quick Tip: Batch similar tasks.
 Update all descriptions in one session, upload photos to all directories at once, and schedule review responses for specific time blocks.
 Effectiveness is everything.

-Remember citation consistency—NAP (Name, Address, Phone) must be identical across all directories.
-Even minor variations confuse search engines and hurt local SEO.
-Use a spreadsheet to track your official business information and copy-paste religiously.
+Remember citation consistency.
+NAP (Name, Address, Phone) must be identical across all directories.
+Even small variations confuse search engines and hurt local SEO.
+Use a spreadsheet to hold your official business information and copy-paste it every time.

-Being listed isn’t enough—you need to squeeze every drop of value from each directory presence.
+Being listed isn’t enough.
+You need to get every drop of value from each directory presence.
 Most businesses leave money on the table through poor optimisation and passive management.

 Your directory listings are mini-websites.
-Treat them with the same optimisation rigour you’d apply to your main site.
+Treat them with the same care you’d give your main site.

-Keywords matter, but naturally.
+Keywords matter, but use them naturally.
 Stuffing keywords looks spammy and turns off human readers.
-Instead, weave relevant terms naturally throughout descriptions.
+Weave relevant terms into your descriptions instead.
 If you’re a “24-hour emergency plumber in Manchester”, mention it conversationally, not robotically.

 Photos sell better than words.
-Upload high-quality, diverse images showing your work, team, premises, and products.
-Before-and-after shots work brilliantly.
-Avoid stock photos—authenticity trumps perfection.
+Upload high-quality, varied images showing your work, team, premises, and products.
+Before-and-after shots work well.
+Avoid stock photos; authenticity beats perfection.
 According to customer service statistics from Help Scout, businesses with photos receive 94% more views than those without.

-Videos are secret weapons.
-Most competitors won’t bother, giving you massive differentiation.
-A simple 60-second introduction video, customer testimonial, or facility tour can dramatically increase engagement.
-Many directories now support video—use this feature.
+Videos are a secret weapon.
+Most competitors won’t bother, which gives you a big edge.
+A simple 60-second introduction video, customer testimonial, or facility tour can lift engagement sharply.
+Many directories now support video, so use it.

-Categories require strategy.
+Categories need a bit of thought.
 Don’t just pick the obvious primary category.
 Secondary categories expand visibility without diluting relevance.
 A bakery might list under “Bakery”, “Wedding Cakes”, “Gluten-Free Foods”, and “Catering Services.

 Business descriptions need personality.
-Ditch corporate speak for conversational tone.
-Tell your story, highlight what makes you different, and include a clear call-to-action.
+Ditch corporate speak for a conversational tone.
+Tell your story, say what makes you different, and include a clear call to action.
 “Family-run since 1987, we fix boilers others can’t” beats “Professional heating services” every time.

 Attributes and features are free real estate.
-Business hours, payment methods, accessibility features, amenities—fill everything out.
-These details help customers self-qualify, reducing irrelevant enquiries as attracting perfect fits.
+Business hours, payment methods, accessibility features, amenities: fill everything in.
+These details help customers self-qualify, which reduces irrelevant enquiries while attracting the right fits.

-Asking for reviews requires finesse.
-Time requests perfectly—immediately after successful transactions when satisfaction peaks.
-Make it stupidly easy with direct links to review pages.
+Asking for reviews takes finesse.
+Time your requests well, right after a successful transaction when satisfaction peaks.
+Make it stupidly easy with direct links to the review page.
 “Would you mind sharing your experience on Google?” beats “Please leave us a review somewhere”.

-Respond to everything—yes, everything.
-Good reviews deserve thanks, bad reviews need professional responses, and even medium reviews warrant acknowledgment.
+Respond to everything, and I mean everything.
+Good reviews deserve thanks, bad reviews need professional responses, and even middling reviews warrant a word.
 Response rates influence directory algorithms and show potential customers you care.

 Here’s a ninja trick: mine reviews for keywords.
 Customers often use terms you hadn’t considered.
-If multiple reviews mention your “quick response time” or “friendly staff”, incorporate these phrases into your descriptions.
+If several reviews mention your “quick response time” or “friendly staff”, work those phrases into your descriptions.

 Turn negative reviews into opportunities.
-A thoughtful, solution-focused response to criticism shows professionalism and can actually increase trust.
-I’ve seen businesses gain customers specifically because they handled bad reviews brilliantly.
+A thoughtful, solution-focused response to criticism shows professionalism and can actually build trust.
+I’ve seen businesses win customers specifically because they handled bad reviews well.

 Did you know?
 Businesses that respond to reviews see 80% more conversions than those that don’t, regardless of their average rating.

-Create a review response template library, but personalise every response.
-Mention the reviewer’s name, reference specific points they raised, and avoid generic corporate-speak.
+Build a library of review response templates, but personalise every reply.
+Mention the reviewer’s name, reference the specific points they raised, and avoid generic corporate-speak.
 Authenticity wins.

 What gets measured gets managed.
 Without tracking, you’re flying blind.

-Track these needed metrics: views/impressions (how many people see your listing), clicks/calls (actual engagement), direction requests (for physical locations), website visits from directories, and conversion rate (enquiries or sales from directory traffic).
+Track these metrics: views and impressions (how many people see your listing), clicks and calls (actual engagement), direction requests (for physical locations), website visits from directories, and conversion rate (enquiries or sales from directory traffic).

-Use UTM parameters for sophisticated tracking.
+Use UTM parameters for sharper tracking.
 Add campaign tags to your website URLs in directory listings.
-This reveals exactly which directories drive valuable traffic versus vanity metrics.
+This reveals exactly which directories drive valuable traffic and which just deliver vanity metrics.

-Phone tracking numbers revolutionise attribution.
-Services like CallRail or CallTrackingMetrics assign unique numbers to each directory.
-You’ll know exactly which platforms generate calls, their quality, and conversion rates.
+Phone tracking numbers transform attribution.
+Services like CallRail or CallTrackingMetrics assign a unique number to each directory.
+You’ll know exactly which platforms generate calls, their quality, and their conversion rates.

 Review velocity matters more than total count.
 Ten reviews this month beats 100 reviews from three years ago.
-Track monthly review acquisition rates and set targets.
-Aim for at least 2-3 new reviews monthly per major directory.
+Track your monthly review acquisition rate and set targets.
+Aim for at least two or three new reviews a month per major directory.

 Don’t ignore indirect benefits.
 Directory listings boost SEO through citations, increase brand awareness, and provide social proof.
-These soft benefits are harder to measure but equally valuable.
+These softer benefits are harder to measure but just as valuable.

 MetricTracking MethodTarget Reference pointReview Frequency